Search

 Standard with your account:

-Through Courtesy Limit, we do authorize and pay overdrafts for the following types of transactions:
+Through Courtesy Limit, we do authorize and pay overdrafts for the following types of items:

 • Checks

-• Other transactions made using your checking account number (for example, preauthorized recurring payments, such as monthly utilities, club dues, etc.)
+• Other transactions made using your checking account or debit card number (for example, preauthorized recurring payments, such as monthly utilities, club dues, etc.)

-Under this standard practice, we do not authorize or pay the following types of transactions:
+Under this standard practice, we do not authorize or pay the following types of items:

 • ATM withdrawals